 Hot and cold therapy (for example, using ice packs or heating pads) has been noted as an effective treatment for neck and shoulder pain.

-This is because ice helps to reduce inflammation and limits sudden pain from new injuries by slowing circulation, reducing swelling, and constricting blood vessels.
-Meanwhile, heat relaxes stiff muscles by improving circulation and allowing more oxygen and nutrients to reach the affected area, which promotes healing.
+This is because ice helps reduce inflammation and limits sudden pain from new injuries by slowing circulation, reducing swelling, and constricting blood vessels.
+Meanwhile, heat relaxes stiff muscles by improving circulation and allowing more oxygen and nutrients to reach the affected area, promoting healing.

 3. Take steps to improve your posture

-Over time, poor posture can also cause muscles to adapt by lengthening or shortening, which increases the risk of muscle imbalances and further pain and stiffness.
+Over time, poor posture can also cause muscles to adapt by lengthening or shortening, increasing the risk of muscle imbalances and exacerbating pain and stiffness.

 Studies have drawn a significant link between rounded shoulder posture, forward head posture, and neck and shoulder pain.